Foreign Affairs

 Amos Schocken, publisher of Israel's most influential newspaper, Haaretz, has remained true to his grandfather's liberal ethos and unafraid to report thoroughly on Palestinian issues

-Monocle, February 2008
+February 2008 Monocle,

 Boomtown Beijing